-First, the word SWIR (pronounced ‘sweer’) is an acronym meaning Short Wavelength InfraRed, and generally refers to the wavelength band of light between 900nm and 2500nm.
+First, the word SWIR (pronounced ‘sweer’) is an acronym meaning Short Wavelength InfraRed, also frequently referred to as shortwave infrared.
+SWIR generally refers to the wavelength band of light between 900nm and 2500nm.

-Since common silicon sensors have an upper limit of approximately 1000nm, SWIR imaging requires sensors and camera components capable of operation in the SWIR range.
+Since standard silicon sensors have an upper limit of approximately 1000nm, SWIR imaging requires sensors and camera components capable of operation in the shortwave infrared range, which exceeds the upper limit of silicon.
 Indium gallium arsenide (InGaAs) sensors are commonly used in SWIR imaging, typically covering the 900nm to 1700nm range.
 But InGaAs devices are inherently expensive and face challenges in scaling to smaller pixel pitches and higher resolution arrays.

-Unlike Long-Wave Infrared (LWIR) light, which is emitted from the object itself, SWIR light is similar to visible light in that photons are reflected or absorbed by an object, providing the strong contrast needed for high resolution imaging.
-While LWIR imagers give off more poorly defined thermal images, SWIR imagers deliver high resolution images, much like visible light cameras.
+Unlike Long Wave Infrared (LWIR) light, which is emitted from the object itself, SWIR or shortwave infrared light is similar to visible light in that photons are reflected or absorbed by an object, providing the strong contrast needed for high-resolution imaging.
+While LWIR imagers give off more poorly defined thermal images, SWIR imagers deliver high-resolution images, much like visible light cameras.